CJepps/Musical-Matcher/README.md

 ### The game needs to be fun to play and easy to understand from the first instance so that users continue to play.
 - On selecting 'new game' from the home page, a modal is presented which explains the game and how to play.
-- Audio has been added to the game to make it more fun and immersive
+- Audio has been added to the game to make it more fun and immersive.
 ### The game needs to be fully reponsive on a range of screen resolutions so that a broader audience is reached.
-- Styling of the website using bootstrap responsive grids ensures that the game can be played easily at all resolutions
+- Styling of the website using bootstrap responsive grids ensures that the game can be played easily at all resolutions.

 ## User Goals
 ### I want to know what the website is offering me, with a clear and straightforward layout to enable navigation.
-- the styling of the home page shows users that this is a musical themed game through the use of a large keyboard image
+- the styling of the home page shows users that this is a musical themed game through the use of a large keyboard image.
 - The home page includes a button to start a new game.
 This shows users that this website is a game.
 - Clicking the home page logo enable navigation back to the home page.
 ![picture of homepage](assets/images/screenshots/music-matcher-homepage.PNG)